Myriolecis: Description

 The sexual fruit-bodies (apothecia) sit directly on the thallus and are occasionally lifted on a very short stalk.
-Each starts with a conspicuous rim of thallus tissue that is white or matches the thallus colour; this margin may become wavy or disappear as the apothecium ages.
+In most species the apothecia are lecanorine, although M. persimilis has apothecia that appear more -like.
+Each starts with a conspicuous rim of thallus tissue that is white or matches the thallus colour.
+This margin is usually thick and persistent, often becoming conspicuously (scalloped) with age.
 A distinct supporting wall is largely absent, but the disc's surface layer carries brown pigments that can clump into tiny grains.
 Beneath this, the spore-bearing layer (hymenium) is almost colourless and stains blue when treated with iodine, confirming the Lecanora-type ascus—a slender club that typically contains eight colourless, one-celled ascospores with smooth, sometimes thickened walls.
 Minute, flask-shaped pycnidia embedded in the thallus produce asexual spores: tiny rods that may be straight, curved or sickle-shaped.
-Across the genus, chemical composition is variable; individual species manufacture different suites of lichen products—depsides, depsidones, terpenoids or xanthones—that can help in species identification.
+Many species produce xanthones, and some also contain additional substances such as gyrophoric acid (for example in M. salina) or pannarin (for example in M. dispersa) as minor components; other taxa have no secondary metabolites detectable by thin-layer chromatography (for example M. sambuci).